 Cyprus

-Cyprus is emerging in 2025 as a serious contender for entrepreneurs seeking a strategic EU base with low taxation and high regulatory efficiency.
-Positioned at the crossroads of Europe, the Middle East, and North Africa, Cyprus offers an ideal location for businesses that require international reach with minimal bureaucracy.
+Cyprus is emerging as a serious contender in 2026 for entrepreneurs who want a strategic EU base with low taxation and high regulatory efficiency.
+Positioned at the crossroads of Europe, the Middle East, and North Africa, it gives your business international reach with far less bureaucracy than most EU alternatives.
+If you’ve been considering the Cyprus business ecosystem, the timing has never been better.

 • Tax exemptions on dividend income, foreign PE profits, and some capital gains